noderaider/gridiron/packages/gridiron-example/src/lib/README.md

 ## src/lib

 Everything in this directory is Universal JavaScript.
-It will run fine in a node.js and browser environment with ONLY the use of babel.
+It will run fine in a node.js and bdocumentser environment with ONLY the use of babel.